 Interest rate no lower than two percentage points below base rate (The rate published by the Bank of England in connection with its open market operations).
 Upward interest rate changes must reflect base rate movements within a calendar month.
 Downward changes may be slower.
 No other conditions, e.g. no limits on frequency of withdrawals.
 Intelligent Finance meets this standard.

 Accident, Sickness & Unemployment (ASU) Insurance

-Intelligent Finance, a division of Bank of Scotland plc, The Mound, Edinburgh EH1 1YZ, is authorised and regulated by the Financial Services Authority (FSA).
+Intelligent Finance, a division of Bank of Scotland plc, The Mound, Edinburgh EH1 1YZ, is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and Prudential Regulation Authority.